-The PCA9685 is quite a practical IC.
-This is connected to the microcontroller (e.g. ESP8266) via I2C and can then control up to 16 individual PWM channels.
+The PCA9685 is a quite practical IC.
+This is connected to the microcontroller (for example ESP8266) via I2C and can then control up to 16 individual PWM channels.

-Especially when you want to control servos, this IC or the breakout board makes your work a lot easier.
+Especially if you want to control servos, this IC or breakout board makes the work much easier.

-Thanks to ESPEasy and the appropriate plug-in, the PCA9685 is very easy to control and can ultimately also controlled via WiFi.
+Thanks to ESPEasy and the appropriate plugin, the PCA9685 can be controlled very easily and ultimately controlled via WiFi.

-How to connect and configure the PCA9685 to your microcontroller is described in the following article.
+How you need to connect and configure the PCA9685 to your microcontroller is described in the following article.

 Safety instructions